Python-SIP/sip/sphinx/installation.rst

 .. cmdoption:: -u, --debug

-    The SIP module will be built with debugging symbols.
+    The :mod:`sip` module will be built with debugging symbols.

 .. cmdoption:: -v <DIR>, --sipdir <DIR>